 - Due date for linking PAN card with Aadhar is extended to 30th June 2020

 - All delayed payments of advance tax, self-assessment tax, TDS, TCS, made between 20/03/2020 and 30/06/2020 will be charges at reduced interest rate i.e., 9% p.a

 What you can do during this Pandemic to clean up your accounts.

-This is the best time to contact your accounts team and go over the books and ask them to do all the reconciliation which will make your books error-free.
-And you can also get accurate data for any managerial decision for the upcoming year which is most important to overcome all the downfalls due to COVID-19.
+This is the best time to contact your accounts team and go over the books and ask them to do all the reconciliation related to GST tax which will make your books error-free.
+And you can also get accurate data for any managerial decision for the upcoming year related to GST tax which is most important to overcome all the downfalls due to COVID-19.
 With the relief packages offered by the Government related to GST tax, it is important to ensure that your business is GST compliant and all the necessary GST tax compliances are taken care of.
 By doing so, you can avoid any penalties and interest charges related to GST tax.
 This will also help you to better manage your cash flow and plan for the future.

 March closing is always a nightmare, but thanks to the extension you will get enough time to close the books with accuracy you can do the below things to make sure books are perfect with zero errors:

 – Ledger confirmation from Debtors, Creditors, loans, etc.